lukaszKasprzyckiVirtusLab/developer-react-test-solution/README.md

 **Instructions**

-1. You do not need to follow implemented architecture approach.
-You are able implement the architecture you think would be good in this case.
+1. You do not need to follow the implemented architecture approach.
+You are able implement the architecture with what you think would be good in this case.
 2. Do not use ClassComponents, use functional + react hooks instead
-3. Do not change the structure of dataSource files
+3. Do not change the structure of the dataSource files
-4. Use MaterialUI as design system library
+4. Use MaterialUI as the design system library
 5. Use ContextAPI instead of redux for a global state management (if needed).
-6. Your solution should be scalable, please, implement it according to idea that application will grow
+6. Your solution should be scalable, please, implement it according to idea that the application will grow

 ### Example heatmap